-From time to time, students have the opportunity to be recorded videotaped, photographed, or display schoolwork or artwork or digital files.
-Some of these recordings tapes, photographs, schoolwork digital files or artwork may be archived, included in the local news, on the school's CCTV or web page, and may eventually air on the School District of Clay County educational channel or be used at local, state or national conferences.
+From time to time, students have the opportunity to be recorded, photographed, or display artwork.
+Some of these recordings, photographs, schoolwork_or artwork may be archived, included in the local news, on the school's CCTV or web page, and may eventually air on the School District of Clay County educational channel or be used at local, state or national conferences.

-If you have an objection to your student's work or name being used for any of the above purposes, or if you object to photographs or videotapes recordings of your student being used, you must notify the school of your objection, in writing, within 48 hours of your receipt of this information.
+If you have an objection to your student's work or name being used for any of the above purposes, or if you object to photographs or recordings of your student being used, you must notify the school of your objection, in writing, within 48 hours of your receipt of this information.